AnupNayakGitHub/CarND-Path-Planning-Project/README.md

 The planned waypoints list is sent to the vehicle to control the vehicle.

 ## Potential Improvements
-Using PID conroller to control the acceleration better Using relative speed for lane shifting decission.
+- Using PID conroller to control the acceleration better.
+- Using relative speed for lane shifting decission.